-Our centrally-controlled suppliers of products for resale go through a due diligence process, which includes three stages.
+Our centrally-controlled suppliers of products for resale go through a due diligence process which comprises three stages.
 Firstly, a contractual commitment to our ethical requirements through reference to our Supplier Commitments in the standard trading agreement.
-Secondly, an assessment of compliance with the commitments through an Online Risk Assessment (ORA) questionnaire.
-The ORA, which was relaunched during 2020, includes but is not limited to Business Ethics, Labour and Human Rights, Environment, Health & Safety and Product Quality.
-On completion of the ORA, the supplier receives notification of any identified non-conformances.
-Based on the results, either our third party expert auditing partner, Verisio, or our experienced QA team contact them to request further documentary evidence or undertake additional tasks to demonstrate compliance or mitigate risk.
+Secondly, an assessment of compliance with our Supplier Commitments through an 'Online Risk Assessment' ("ORA") questionnaire.
+The ORA, which was relaunched during 2020, includes but is not limited to 'business ethics', 'labour and human rights', 'environment, health & safety' and 'product quality'.
+On completion of the ORA, the supplier receives notification of any identified nonconformances.
+Based on the results, either our third party expert auditing partner, Verisio, or our experienced QA team contacts the supplier to request further documentary evidence or requires the supplier to undertake additional tasks to demonstrate compliance or to mitigate risk.
 There are cases where a supplier account has been closed based on their ORA results although this has not been for reasons relating to modern slavery.